 In this article I'll show you 20 simple tips you can use to curb impulse buying for good.

 Let’s face it, no matter where you go there are always temptations to buy something.
 We are exposed to over 3,000 marketing messages every day urging us to spend, and almost no one telling us to exercise control a little self-control over our spending.
 Even staying at home and sitting on the couch can be dangerous for impulse spending if you have a TV or a computer in front of you.

 What Can You Do About It?

-So what can you do to get control of impulse buying and keep your financial situation in good shape?
+So what can you do to get control of impulse buying and keep you out of debt?
 Here are some great tips that can help get you on the right track.

 20 Simple Ways to Curb Impulse Buying For Good